 So What’s The Deal With Hard Water And Our Scalps?

 We all exfoliate our bodies to slough off dead cells in hopes of baby-soft skin.
 The same special treatment should apply to your scalp too, right?
 We wash, we condition, we mask, we slather oils—all great beauty habits, but healthy hair starts with a healthy scalp.
 And scalp care is indeed exploding.
-In the 2023 Pinterest Predicts report, they state that scalp massage techniques are up +55%, clean scalp is up +55%, scalp treatment for dry scalp is up +70%, natural hair mask for growth is up + 80%, and clean scalp build-up is up +45%.
+In the Pinterest Predicts report, they state that scalp massage techniques are up +55%, clean scalp is up +55%, scalp treatment for dry scalp is up +70%, natural hair mask for growth is up + 80%, and clean scalp build-up is up +45%.
 Looks like I’m not the only one dealing with this type of prob.

 Alas, about a year into this long-winded hair transition, I started noticing my hair felt really dry and was constantly tangly.
 I felt like nothing I could do would make my hair soft.
 I tried OLAPLEX, warm oil treatments, and avocado hair masks, I even went to the hairdressers to do a more-profesh conditioning treatment.

 No matter what I tried, the crown of my head and roots always felt heavy and greasy, even if I had just washed my hair.
-After awhile, I chalked it up as damage from the excessive bleach mixed with maybe using too much conditioner or hair oil.
+After awhile, I chalked it up as damage from the excessive bleach mixed with maybe using too much leave in conditioner or hair oil.

 What Is The “Clean Girl Aesthetic” Trend?